-This program will also be launched in the Philippines, Cambodia, Thailand and other Southeast Asian countries.
+In 2017, this program will also be launched in the Philippines, Cambodia, Thailand and other Southeast Asian countries.
 In the near future, AIER’s public welfare footprint will spread to more countries along One Belt and One Road.